Lots of wins, more laughs: Wichita basketball coaching legend Dale Faber to retire

 A coaching legend in the Wichita community has decided to hang up the whistle, as long-time Friends University men’s basketball coach Dale Faber announced Thursday he will retire at the end of this season.

-From his success at all levels of basketball in Wichita to his famous one-liners, Faber has carved out a career as one of the more memorable basketball coaching careers in the city’s history.
+From his success at all levels of basketball in Wichita to his famous one-liners, Faber carved out one of thecity’s more memorable basketball coaching careers.

 Although he is retiring from coaching, Faber isn’t leaving Friends — he will transition to a fundraising role within the athletic department.